-Description: Neither the device name nor the filename was present in the input file specification or a "wildcard" character (asterisk) was employed in an input or output file specification.
-The "wildcard" characters (?) and (\) are not permitted in MACRO-11 file specifications.
+The input file specification is missing or the input or output file specification contains an illegal character.
+You cannot use the wildcard characters (?) and () in MACRO file specifications.

-Suggested User Response: Check for spelling errors in the command line.
-Check filename specifications for proper format.
+Check for spelling errors in the command line.
+Check file specifications for correct format.

+'''

 MAC -- ILLEGAL SWITCH

+'''